DatWins/blowfish/content/contact/index.md

 <details>
   <summary>4.
 Can you work as a freelancer or full-time remote worker?</summary>

-Yes, I am available for freelance and remote work.
+Yes, I am available for freelance and fulltime remote work.
 I have been working remotely for several years and have collaborated with several clients.

 </details>